 So, I want to plant the seed in your mind and let you think about exactly what products and services are right for your perfect customer.
 How can you tie your customer and your brand into a cohesive design?
 [Hint: Knowing your ideal customer is critical!].
 We’ll cover more of this in a little bit.
 How do I connect the dots with my brand and my customer with my tradeshow banner ideas?
 Have a “Theme” that ties in with your brand and the image you want to portray with well-crafted trade show signage.
 Now I want to talk about some real-world examples.
 These may not be like your business, but you will still get something from seeing these examples.
 Let’s say you have a natural body products business.

 What kinds of things in a booth would convey these words to a captive audience and give them a great user experience?

 Another excellent idea for a body product booth could be a card stock for handouts with useful information.
 Share some of your expertise that has a benefit to your customer or your potential customer.
 Cardstock has many uses in trade shows and more, use them to your advantage as often as you can.
-They are affordable and a great way to send your home show booth ideas with visitors.
-Imagine having the benefits of your Lavender soap typed out on an extra large natural colored printed card stock with a botanical drawing and the reasons why lavender soap is an excellent choice for them to buy.
-By using a beautiful large cardstock handout with helpful information— You are promoting goodwill and educating people.
+They are affordable and a great way to send your home show booth ideas to visitors.
+Imagine having the benefits of your Lavender soap typed out on an extra-large natural colored printed card stock with a botanical drawing and the reasons why lavender soap is an excellent choice for them to buy.
+By using a beautiful large cardstock handout with helpful information, you are promoting goodwill and educating people.
 As a “bonus” you’re also supporting your brand while being the good guy!

 Let’s say you offer website design or a startup that needs a modern high-tech twist.
 Keep your exhibition design even more straightforward.
 What are some words that come to mind for this?